federgraph/fleetrace-help-en/angular/FREO.md

 FREO is the **Event Only** version.

 You can record timing data (finish positions and penalty/status value assignments).
-The current standing is compute by the App.
+The current standing is computed by the App.

 ## Getting Started